TITLE 44: GOVERNMENT CONTRACTS, GRANTMAKING, PROCUREMENT AND PROPERTY MANAGEMENT

 1) These requirements apply to contracts, bids and proposals that are subject to the Code:

-A) Bids/proposals referenced in this Section are those submitted in response to a competitive solicitation that is posted to the Bulletin on or after January 1, 2009, regardless of the value assigned to the procurement.
+A) Bids/proposals referenced in this Section are those submitted in response to a competitive solicitation that is posted to the Bulletin, regardless of the value assigned to the procurement.

 B) Bids and proposals include pending bids and proposals.

 C) These requirements generally apply to a vendor whose existing State contracts have an aggregate value in excess of $50,000, or whose aggregate value of bids/proposals for State contracts exceeds $50,000, or whose aggregate value of State contracts and bids/proposals exceeds $50,000.

 D) This value is calculated on a calendar-year basis.

 2) On a calendar-year basis, each vendor or potential vendor must keep track of the value of contracts and bids/proposals.
 Vendors must register with SBEL when the vendor determines that the value of the contracts and bids/proposals meets the threshold for registration.